 Information about your use of our website such as your IP address, which is a unique number identifying your computer, including personal data gathered using cookies

-In addition, we may obtain certain special categories of your data (special categories of data) and data about criminal convictions, and this privacy notice specifically sets out how we may process these types of personal data.
-The special categories of data are data concerning health. [please delete if not applicable]
+In addition, we may obtain certain special categories of your data (medical history) and data about criminal convictions, and this privacy notice specifically sets out how we may process these types of personal data.
+The special categories of data are data concerning health.

 We collect your personal data from you as a controller when we obtain quotations for insurance for you, when we set up your policy for you and when we make changes to your policy for you.
 This may also involve the collection of data from or about others who are associated with you and your insurance policy such as other persons insured on your policies or your employees or representatives.
 By giving us information about someone else for the purpose of arranging insurance for them under your policy such as named driver, employee or travel companion etc. you confirm that you have their permission to do so and that you have shared this privacy notice with them.